Spanish-style bullfighting: Stage 3: Tercio de Muerte

 The bull's body is dragged out by a team of mules.
 If the presidente is impressed by the performance of the bull, he orders a tour around the ring to honour the animal.
 Very rarely, a bull will be allowed to survive a fight as an indulgence granted in recognition of an exceptional performance.
 The spectators will demand an indulto from the presidente, by waving handkerchiefs before the estocada.
 The matador will stop and look at the presidente.
-If he stands still, he will resume their action and kill the bull.
-But if he has an orange handkerchief hung on his balcony, the matador will imitate the estocada with a banderilla or with the palm of his hand and the bull will be "freed".
+If the presidente stands still, the matador will resume their action and kill the bull.
+But if the presidente has an orange handkerchief hung on his balcony, the matador will imitate the estocada with a banderilla or with the palm of his hand and the bull will be "freed".
 Such bulls are generally retired from competition and raised as studs, as their experience in the ring makes them extremely dangerous opponents.
 A fighting bull is never used in the ring twice, because they learn from experience, and the entire strategy of the matador is based on the assumption that the bull has not learned from previous experience.
 This also invalidates bulls who have been run in their estate by illegal fighters (maletillas), who in earlier times would sneak into an estate by night to practice their skills.

 A trofeo (trophy) is the usual indicator of a successful faena.
 When the records of bullfights are kept, trofeos earned by the matador are always mentioned.
 If the crowd demands, the matador is allowed to take a lap of victory around the ring.
 If at least half of the spectators petition the presidente by waving handkerchiefs, the presidente is obliged to award the matador with one ear of the bull.
 To award the matador with another ear or with two ears and the tail (los máximos trofeos), depends solely on the presidente's appreciation.
 A matador who won at least two ears is given the permission to be carried on the shoulders of the admirers (salida en hombros).
 In some cities, such as Seville, three matadors take on two bulls each, and salida en hombros is only available to a matador that wins a total of three trofeos between his two bulls.
 In general, a matador that faces a bull that is freed is usually awarded los máximos trofeos, although only symbolically; ears or the tail can only be physically cut off of a dead bull.